Alex Bregman Player Props: Astros vs. Guardians

 Alex Bregman At The Plate

-- Bregman has driven home a run in 25 games this season (39.7%), including more than one RBI in 14.3% of his games and producing three or more of his team's runs on three occasions..
+- Bregman has an RBI in 26 of 64 games this season, with multiple RBI in nine of them.
+He has also driven in three or more of his team's runs in three contests.

-- In 30 of 63 games this year, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.